andreagalle/labcalaero-20/doc/tutorial/xflr5/wings.md

 ![alt text](screenshots/wing_10.png)

 This will enable, on the right side of your screen, the `Plane analysis` window, with the buttons to configure the angle of attack `Sequence`.
 Do not forget to **check** the `Store Opp` box, not to discard the analysis processed by the solver.

-If not, click on the `Options > Restore toolbars` dropdown menu to make the `Plane analysis` window appearing.
+If the `Plane analysis` window is not there, click `Options > Restore toolbars` to make it appearing.

 ![alt text](screenshots/wing_11.png)